Skip to main content

 Potential legal implications

-Youth sexting can not only hurt individuals’ health and foster other risky sexual behaviors.
+Youth sexting can not only hurt individuals’ health but also foster other risky sexual behaviors.
 In fact, youth can face some weighty legal implications by just clicking “send.”

 By law, “revenge porn” laws state that it is a criminal offense to share intimate images of a person without the person’s consent.
 This becomes even more serious when we consider content featuring minors.
 It is considered a federal offense to “produce, distribute, import, receive, or possess” CSEM (Child Sexual Explicit Material), commonly referred to as child pornography.
 This includes “any visual depiction of sexually explicit conduct involving a minor (persons less than 18 years old).”Child Pornography.
 (2015, May 26).
 Www.justice.gov.Copy